molmod/ThermoLIB/README.md

     pip install git+https://github.ugent.be/lvduyfhu/ThermoLIB.git

 If a certain version is no longer available in the future, the user will have to manually test which later version is still compatible.
 In the near future, the required functions from molmod will be merged into thermolib so that molmod no longer becomes a dependency.

+# Documentation

+More information on the features of ThermoLIB and how to use them, including tutorials can be found at TODO.

 # Therms of use